qchen23/cavity_maskrcnn/README.md

 ## Overview
-This framework utilize the Mask R-CNN to train a model, and OpenCV to extract the statistical information from object masks.
-We have explored this decent framework with cavities dataset.
+This framework utilizes the Mask R-CNN to train a model and OpenCV to extract the statistical information from object masks.
+We have explored this decent framework with the cavities/bubble dataset.
 It also provides the post-processing component to help you remove unwanted objects.
-We will explain each modeule with cavities dataset in detail below.
+We will explain each module with the cavities dataset in detail below.

-## Requirement
+## Software Requirement

-- We use python 3.6
+- We use python 3.6.
+We have not tested this in other versions.
 - There's a `requirement.txt` that includes all the packages needed to run our codes
 ```
 UNIX> pip install -r requirements.txt
 ```
-- Install Mask-RCNN
+- Install Mask RCNN
 ```
 UNIX> python setup.py install
 ```

-## Cavities detection
+## Cavities/bubble detection

 ### Step 1 - Obtain the dataset

-Generally, the object masks are represented using a set of boolean matrix.
-However, this storing method can take extremely large disk space when image is large and has many objects.
-Thus, this mask is stored as a list of position in the image in our cavities dataset.
+Generally, the object masks are represented using a set of the boolean matrix.
+However, this storing method can take huge disk space when the image is large and has many objects.
+Therefore, our approach stores the mask as a list of positions in the image.

-We use the `LabelBox` to annotate all the masks.
-Below is how you can download our dataset.
-The progorams takes two arguments.
+We use the `Labelbox` to annotate all the masks.
+Below is how you can download our dataset. `QC_bubble/image_data_export.py` program takes two arguments.
 - `starting_id` - An integer number specifying at which image to start to download.
 - `num_images` - An integer number specifying the number of images to download.

-Note: We have 685 images in the labelbox, of which 228 are annotated and the rest are discared.
+Note: We have 685 images in the Labelbox, of which 228 are annotated, and the rest are discarded.
 So our total dataset size is 228.
 Unfortunately, downloading the images could take a while.
 ```
 UNIX> python QC_bubble/image_data_export.py
 usage: python QC_bubble/image_data_export.py starting_image num_images